-The IFU spatial field is the reference for the storage of these data (i.e. 14×14 pixels) - i.e. the data correspond to a cube which is collapsed along the spectral axis.
+The IFU spatial field is the reference for the storage of these data (i.e. $14 \times 14$ pixels) - i.e. the data correspond to a cube which is collapsed along the spectral axis.
 Since KMOS has 24 IFUs, the data will be stored in up to 24 extensions or in 48 extensions with noise maps in a single FITS file.
 All extensions will be presenting every file produced; those for which no data exist will be left empty.
-A F2I-frame can either contain images of just one IFU or of all 24 IFUs.
+A F2I-frame can either contain images of just one IFU or of up to 24 IFUs.